Determining Unemployment Eligibility in Arkansas

 LOOKING FOR ADDITIONAL INFORMATION?

-If you find yourself asking, “What are the requirements to get unemployment?” because the process seems lengthy and complex, simply review the topics below for clarification:
+If you find yourself asking, “What are the requirements to get unemployment?” because the process seems lengthy and complex, continue on to read the sections below.

 Arkansas Unemployment Resources